madebits/madebits.github.io/r/nodejs-grunner.md

 npm install grunner -g
 ```

-And install locally in your node project where the task file is:
+To install locally in your node project where the task file is:

 ```
 npm i grunner -D